sot1986/nuxt-precognition/README.md

 ```
 From now on, everytime the `useForm` will catch the error, it will run our parses, and capture and assign any validation errors.

-If you want to reuse same options over multiple pages, you can create your __custom composable__ by `useForm.create` factory function.
+If you want to reuse the same options over multiple pages, you can create your __custom composable__ by `useForm.create` factory function.

 ### How about server side
 Same idea, creating a nitro plugin: